apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden hails productive talks with Xi as agreements reached on fentanyl and military communication**
+**Walmart will report earnings before the bell.
+Here's what to expect**

-You can read more about it [here](https://www.cnn.com/2023/11/15/politics/biden-xi-meeting/index.html).
+You can read more about it [here](https://www.cnbc.com/2023/11/16/walmart-wmt-earnings-q3-2024-.html).

 ## Requirements
 - Python 3.8